SpectroInlets/spectro_inlets_quantification/docs/source/theory/quant_ms.md

 Though these two advantages only give direct new insight into vacuum inlet, one of seven transfer functions between a dissolved analyte and a mass spec signal, it proves to be the missing piece that can bring quantitative mass spectrometry to a practical reality.
 Sections [](sec:strategy) and [](sec:calibration) below describe how this approach gives both practical advantages and theoretical insight.
 In short, it involves treating the absolute flux of molecules through the vacuum inlet as a fundamental quantity which is the key also to quantification of an analyte in a bulk liquid or gas.

-Sections [](sec:modules) describe the code package, ```spectro_inlets_quantification```, developed in python to represent the physics and implement the quantification strategy described in Sections [](sec:steps) - [](sec:calibration).
-This Application Note serves as a general documentation of `spectro_inlets_quantification` v1.0 so code examples are provided in the text of sections  [](sec:modules).
-An accompanying Ipython notebook to this document contains code examples which make all of the included figures (unless otherwise noted) and demonstrate the modules of `spectro_inlets_quantification`.
+Sections [](sec:modules) and [](sec:usage) describe the code package, `quant.physics`, developed in python to represent the physics and implement the quantification strategy described in Sections [](sec:steps) - [](sec:calibration).
+This Application Note serves as a general documentation of `quant.physics` v1.0 so code examples are provided in the text of sections  [](sec:modules) and [](sec:usage).
+An accompanying Ipython notebook to this document contains code examples which make all of the included figures (unless otherwise noted) and demonstrate the modules of `quant.physics`.
 On the other hand, this Application Note falls short of prescribing experimental procedures, which is application-specific and should be developed by the user and/or documented elsewhere.

 (sec:steps)=
 ## Step-by-step physics of MS